Xionse/SecureLock/README.md

 To get started with SecureLock, simply sign up for a free account.
 Once you've signed up, you can start storing and managing your passwords and other sensitive information.
 Our user-friendly interface makes it easy to get started, and our cross-platform integration means you can access your information from anywhere.

 If you're interested in our paid version for families and businesses, please contact us to learn more.

+## Support
+If you need help with SecureLock, please don't hesitate to reach out.
+Our support team is always here to help you with any questions or concerns you may have.